Blood sugar can make all the difference.

-Many foods break down into blood sugar, which is used for energy to fuel our brain, heart, and muscles.
-Blood sugar either comes from the food we eat or is made by the liver.
-It’s usually found in two places; in the blood stream as it is carried to all of our organs and cells, and inside the cells where it is changed into energy).
+Many foods break down into blood sugar, which is used for energy to fuel our brain, heart and muscles.
+Blood sugar either comes from the food we eat or is made by the liver, and is found in the blood stream (as it is carried to all of our organs and cells) and inside the cells (where it is changed into energy).
 Learn about how food impacts your blood sugar.

 What can make my blood sugar rise?